bigomics/omicsplayground/docs/modules/mod2_clustering.rst

 analytics, where similarity is visualized as proximity of the points.
 Samples that are 'similar' will be placed close to each other.

-Users can customise the PCA/tSNE plot in the *Settings*, including the ``color`` and ``shape`` of points using a phenotype class, choose t-SNE or PCA ``layout``, label the points, or display 2D and 3D visualisation of the PCA/tSNE plot.
+Users can customise the PCA/tSNE plot in the plot settings, including the ``color`` and ``shape`` of points using a phenotype class, choose t-SNE or PCA ``layout``, label the points, or display 2D and 3D visualisation of the PCA/tSNE plot.

 .. figure:: figures/psc3.4.0.png
     :align: center
     :width: 30%

-Based on their configuration settings, users will obtain similar PCA/tSNE plots below.
+Based on their configuration settings, users will obtain a similar PCA/tSNE plot as below.

 .. figure:: figures/psc3.4.png
     :align: center